kayleyseow/CS-102/Chapter2Notes.md

 #### Readability
 - Readability = understandability
-- High readability is easily understoof by other programmers
+- High readability is easily understood by other programmers
 - Anything you can do to increase the readability of a program is good
 - Ways to have better readability:
   - Inserting blank lines